 Kamloops Chinatown and Chinese cemetery

-As we headed along Victoria Street, Kayly pointed out that single storey buildings are wedged between brick-built facades that rise two levels.
+Heading along Victoria Street, I viewed single storey buildings are wedged between brick-built facades that rise two levels.
 They occupy what were once lanes between long-established premises.

 The trial of Billy Miner

 The Victorian courthouse is the ideal location to think about the tale of Billy Miner, a train and stagecoach robber from the USA.